Learn from the following video on you setup forwarders to start ingesting on-premise data into Cloud.

 Steps for installation

-Once the forwarder is downloaded into your local drive, do the following steps:
+Once the forwarder is downloaded to your local drive, do the following steps:

 - Create a config folder in the root